tektoncd/website/content/en/docs/Getting Started/tasks.md

    ```bash
    kubectl get pods --namespace tekton-pipelines --watch
    ```

-When all components show `Running` under the `STATUS` column the installation is complete.
+Watch the components using their names under the `NAME` column, when all components show `Running` under the `STATUS` column, the installation is complete.

 Hit *Ctrl + C* to stop monitoring.